![]() |

 Valley Transit Authority (PVTA,

 tel 877-779-7882, 413-781-7882).
-TrainSpringfield's Union Station is a block southeast of the bus terminal on Lyman Street, off Main Street.
+TrainSpringfield's historic Union Station is on Frank B Murray Street at Dwight Street in the city center.
 The nearest hotel is only 1000 feet (350 meters) away.
-The historic station (1926) is undergoing renovation and expansion to make it the city's intermodal transportation hub for trains, and intercity, regional and local buses.
-Amtrak 's Lake Shore Limited connects Boston, Worcester and Springfield daily with Albany/Rensselaer NY and Chicago IL.
+The historic station (1926) is part Union Station Transportation Center, the city's intermodal transportation hub for trains, and intercity, regional and local buses.
+Amtrak's Lake Shore Limited express train connects Boston, Worcester and Springfield daily with Albany/Rensselaer NY and Chicago IL.
 The trip between Springfield and Boston takes about 2-1/4 hours.
-Otherwise, there are daily trains between Springfield, New
+Otherwise, there are daily Amtrak trains between Springfield, New

 Haven CT and New

 York City, and by changing trains at New Haven you can travel between Boston and Springfield in about 4 hours.
-AirBradley International Airport in Windsor
+PlaneBradley International Airport in Windsor

 Locks CT is 20 miles (32 km) south of Springfield.